1 Engineering Integration at Work

 The need for a harmonized global approach has been pushing the industry towards international standards based on the ISO system.
 Several API codes have already been transferred to ISO to become global ISO standards.

 The engineering disciplines involved in a tank farm do not act in isolation – to develop a solution, they have to integrate their respective contributions, cooperate with SHEQ practitioners, planners, architects, environmental consultants and C&I specialists, and account for the operator’s management system requirements.
 This says a lot about the need for civil engineers to widen their scope of consideration, bring systems thinking to the table and become acquainted with new technologies.
-A new breed of the civil engineer is in the making…
+A new breed of civil engineers is in the making…

 5 Civil Engineering Works: Facilities and Services

-5.1 Roadways and platforms
+5.1 Roadways and Platforms

 Civil engineering comes into its own in this domain – the site layout plan is a starting point, accompanied by a conceptual design to serve operating requirements.
 Basic designs will consider design vehicles (i.e. vehicle classes, their operating loads and speeds, and turning circles), pedestrian movements, tank farm operations, drainage and soil conditions.
 The geometric design will specify gradients, space and layouts to optimise earthworks, assist operating flows and ensure the safety of movement.
 The roadway and platform design will put down a layered structure capable of carrying vehicles over its design life (often 20 years and more) and channelling rainwater run-off.